 "It’s not a coincidence that when the time came to grow up and get a job, I decided to make a living out of making books.
 But I suppose that what I’m really doing as a literary agent is chasing that feeling I got way back in the third grade—that rush of emotion, that swell of love, that sweeping feeling of pure joy that comes from falling in love with a great book."

 Kayla Cichello brings to Upstart Crow Literary nearly a decade of experience in children’s publishing.
 A former Conference Coordinator for the Summer and Winter Conferences for the Society of Children’s Book Writers and Illustrators, she most recently logged several years as assistant to Senior Agent Jennifer Rofé at the Andrea Brown Literary Agency.
-She is open to picture books through YA and illustrators, and is searching for those voices that make her laugh and keep the page turning.
-Some of her clients include author Ana Otaru, author of the upcoming MASQUERADE FOR GRANDPA (Atheneum/S&S, 2023) and author/illustrator Kirbi Fagan, illustrator of SUMMER OF THE TREE ARMY (Sleeping Bear, 2021).
+She is open to picture books through YA and illustrators, and select adult manuscripts in the upmarket and contemporary romance categories.
+She is searching for those voices that make her laugh and keep the page turning.
+Some of her clients include author Ana Ot, author of the upcoming THE HEART NEVER FORGETS (Atheneum/S&S, 2024) and author/illustrator Kirbi Fagan, illustrator of the New York Times Bestselling A HORSE NAMED SKY (Greenwillow/HarperCollins, 2023) and several unannounced upcoming projects.

 In her own words: “I’ve always been a voracious reader.
 From the time I could read, I would spend summers staying up late with a flashlight reading, making my way through each Nancy Drew mystery and the Little House on The Prairie series.
 I would often imagine myself as a new character in the stories; a kind friend to Laura or Nancy’s sassy sidekick (move over, George).
 For me, reading has never felt like an escape from reality, but rather an invitation to run alongside the author’s imagination, and strengthen my own.
 Weekends always included a trip to the library with a list of books to check out and back up selections in case my first choices were currently checked out.